calaldees/mapOfComputing/computing/ai.md

 * Mass public misunderstanding
 * TODO this section needs fleshing out MASSIVELY!

+* [What is AGI-hard](https://lspace.swyx.io/p/agi-hard) - At this point, knowing what AI can't do is more useful than knowing what it can

 * [AI Forecasting: One Year In](https://bounded-regret.ghost.io/ai-forecasting-one-year-in/) July 2022
     * Metrics from AI's ability to work on known datasets